Australia (horse): Retirement

 On 11 October 2014 as part of a feature about Coolmore on Channel 4 racing's morning line, it was announced that Australia would be retired.
 It was revealed he had developed a hoof infection and a suspected abscess.
-Continued lameness due to this problem had jeopardised his preparation for a run in either the Queen Elizabeth II Stakes or the Champion Stakes on British champions day.
-The decision was made to retire him.
-He will stand at Coolmore stud alongside his father Galileo and fellow derby winners Pour Moi and Camelot.
+Continued lameness due to this problem had jeopardised his preparation for a run in either the Queen Elizabeth II Stakes or the Champion Stakes on British Champions' Day.
+The decision was made to retire him, and to stand him at Coolmore Stud alongside his father Galileo and fellow Derby winners Pour Moi and Camelot.
 His first season stud fee was not announced.

 Stud career

 On 4 November 2014 Australia's stud fee was announced to be €50,000.
 He began covering mares in the 2015 breeding season.
 Mares revealed include Highland Gift, the dam of Golan and Tartan Bearer and Azeema, a half sister to Al Kazeem.
 His 2016 stud fee remained at €50,000.
-In 2018, his stud fee was €35,000.
+In 2018, his stud fee was €35,000, which had fallen to €10,000 by 2024.
+His most important progeny was Lambourn, who emulated him by winning the Epsom Derby in 2025.